JeepGuy/Helm/README.md

 # Helm

-This is a repo for my personal (condensed) notes of Helm instructions and tops for personal use.
+This is a repo for my personal (condensed) notes of Helm instructions and tips for personal use.

 This may be useful for others, however that is not the intent of this repo.

 Best wishes.